mcspen/FIFA/README.txt

 |Just restart and create a new list.
 |
 |Prices are retrieved from www.futbin.com
-|Currently prices are set to PS4.
-I have the code for XBox,
-|I just haven't created the menus to select it yet.
 |
 |I haven't finished filling out the formation styles or
 |descriptions yet.
 So ignore the temporary information.